[Solved] Is your screen print cracking or fading? Here’s how to avoid it

 is your screen print cracking main

 What’s the one thing screen printers fear the most?
-Getting a call from a customer saying the t-shirts they got from you, had cracked after the first wash and dry.
+Getting a call from a customer saying those awesome t-shirt prints they got from you yesterday, had cracked right after washing.

 The last thing you want is to sell an inferior product.
 Bad word travels fast.
 And in today’s world, it’s harder to regain trust once you break it.
 That’s no way to build a 250K/year screen printing business.

-Now let’s take a look at how you can avoid this awkward situation from ever happening again.
+Now let’s take a look at how you can avoid this awkward situation from ever happening.

 The screen print cracking, is in the pudding

 Both are very different animals; each requiring different setups, processes and printing techniques.
-How they interact with fabrics, screen mesh and temperature are also unique.
+How they interact with different fabrics, screen meshes and temperatures are also unique.

 Related readings: Water-based or Plastisol?
 7 Tips To Find Your Ideal Ink Type